Steel Price in Chennai Today (April 2026): TMT Bar Rate Per Kg, Grades & Buying Strategy

 Ready to Build with Grade-Verified Steel and Zero Billing Surprises?

 Join 500+ Chennai homeowners who built with HireandBuild.
-Every project comes with a free material estimate, grade-verified steel procurement, and transparent milestone-based billing — no surprises at handover.
+Every project comes with a free material estimate, grade-verified steel procurement, and transparent milestone-based billing.

 Get Your Free Quote Today →FAQ: Steel Cost in Chennai — 10 Questions Homeowners Ask